scipian/rfcs/0000-terraform-state-migration.md

 their existing Terraform state to Scipian's backend.
 The process is simple:

-1. User will create a Kubernetes secret with their AWS credentials for the AWS acocunt they will be pulling their Terraform state from.
+1. User will create a Kubernetes secret with their AWS credentials for the AWS account they will be pulling their Terraform state from.
 As part of the onboarding process, appropriate IAM rules will be set up allowing the on-boarding customer CRUD privileges from their account to a namespaced path in Scipian's S3 bucket backend.